Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

-- Easier to Use & Understand — The old APIs are poorly designed with little to none direct methods for common date operations.
-The new date and time APIs introduced in Java 8 provides a consistent and easier-to-user ISO centric interface for dealing with dates, times, durations, and periods.
-There are a lot of utility methods included in the new API for common date and time tasks.
+- Easier to Use & Understand — The old APIs are poorly designed with little to no direct methods for basic date operations.
+The new date and time APIs introduced in Java 8 provide a consistent and easier-to-user ISO-centric interface for dealing with dates, times, durations, and periods.
+Tons of utility methods are included in the new API for simple date and time operations.

 - Better Time Zone Handling — Old APIs do not provide any direct way to handle different timezones.
 Developers were forced to write additional logic to deal with timezone issues.
-Java 8 new date and time API separated both local and zoned date times handling into two different categories.
-Thus, making it easier to handle different timezones without writing extra codes.
+Java 8 new date and time API separated local and zoned date times handling into two categories.
+Thus, making it straightforward to handle different timezones without writing extra codes.

 Local Date & Time API

 As a part of the local date and time API, Java 8 introduced

 LocalDateTime classes.
 As their names suggest, these classes are intended to use for local date and time operations without timezones.
 You should use them when time zones are no longer required.